veltzer/pyflexebs/README.md

     $ ./pyflexebs-[version] daemon_run --help

+Remember to configure proxy information if you need it.
+It can be configured in the config file in the following lines:

+    "no_proxy": "localhost,169.254.169.254",
+    "http_proxy": null,
+    "https_proxy": null,

 # Reducing AWS EBS Volumes

 Assuming we want to reduce EBS, the first thing we will need to do is to make a note of the root volume’s block device name and our instance’s availability zone